-Response: There is no evidence that the new applicant has passed a 'live scan' background check through the Lake County Sheriff's Department.
+There is no evidence that the new applicant has passed a 'live scan' background check through the Lake County Sheriff's Department, however the applicant does not have to show evidence of passing live-scan prior to submittal.
+This evidence must occur prior to the application being deemed 'complete.'
+Neither application is 'complete' based on missing information needed by the County.

-(3) The application complies with the qualifications for a permit described in Section 1.ii.(i)
+(2) The application complies with the qualifications for a permit described in Section 1.ii.(i)

 Response: Both applications had sat idle for two years.
 The new applicant now wants to resume the review of the applications under his name.
 The property owner has consented to this change of applicants.
-The only unresolved issue is whether an abandoned application can be revived.
+The only unresolved issue is whether an abandoned application can be revived, or be withdrawn and resubmitted as new applications.